High-Rise Master Plan 2021

 The planning department is currently working on updating the high-rise development plan 2000, which was updated in 2008.
 Based on these framework plans, it is currently possible to erect high-rise buildings at 16 possible locations.
-This includes an area to the south of the main train station, which was once reserved for the Campanile project, and an area at the fair grounds, where the 365 meters tall Millennium Tower was onced proposed.
-The 2021 development plan is to be developed by Jourdan & Müller PAS, who also developed the skyscraper master plans in Frankfurt in the past.
+This includes an area to the south of the main train station, which was once reserved for the Campanile project, and the Millennium area at the fair grounds.

 High-rise Buildings in Clusters